The coyote den is three blocks from your apartment—you just haven't looked for it yet.

 As an Amazon Associate I earn from qualifying purchases.
 Prices may change.

-Select your study zone: Choose a 4-6 block radius containing habitat variety (park edge, alley, water feature, vacant lot).
-Walk it at different times noting animal signs—tracks in mud, scat, feeding debris, scratch marks, nests.
+Pick a 4-6 block radius with varied habitat—park edge, alley, water feature, vacant lot.
+Walk it at dawn and dusk, noting animal signs: tracks in mud, scat, feeding debris, scratch marks, nests.
+Look for the overlooked spaces where wildlife actually moves.

-Set up systematic observation: Pick 3-5 high-activity locations and visit them consistently (same time, same route).
+Select 3-5 high-activity locations and visit them consistently—same time, same route.
 Bring binoculars and sit still for 20 minutes minimum.
-Animals appear after your presence becomes predictable—I now see deer at a creek underpass every Tuesday and Thursday at 7:15 AM.
+Animals appear once your presence becomes predictable, not before.

-Document seasonal changes: Revisit your zone monthly, noting which habitats see increased activity, where food sources shift, how animals adapt to temperature changes.
-The storm drain entrance that's empty in summer becomes winter refuge.
-Photograph the same locations across seasons for visual comparison.
+Revisit your zone monthly, noting which areas see increased activity, where food sources change, how animals adapt.
+Photograph the same locations across seasons—that empty summer storm drain becomes critical winter refuge.

 Get everything you need to make this quest amazing.